tendermint/liquidity/x/liquidity/spec/01_concepts.md

 ### Batches and Swap Executions

 Coin swaps are executed for every batch.
 A batch is composed of one or more consecutive blocks.
-The size of each batch can be decided by governance parameters and the algorithm in the liquidity module.
+The size of each batch is determined by the governance parameters and the algorithm in the liquidity module.

 ### Pool Identification